kunstmusik/blue-manual/docs/users/gettingStarted/installation.md

 Options.
 This is available from the Blue-\>Preferences menu option on OSX, and from the Tools-\>Options menu option Windows and Linux.
-In the Blue tab, under both Disk and Realtime Render settings, there is an option called \"Render Method\".
-If Csound 6 is availble on your system and Blue was able to find it, it will show a \"Csound 6 API\" option.
-If the Csound 6 Java API could be loaded, you will only have the
-\"Commandline Runner\" option which is always available.
+In the Blue tab, under both Disk and Realtime Render settings, there is an option called "Render Method".
+If Csound 6 is availble on your system and Blue was able to find it, it will show a "Csound 6 API" option.
+If the Csound 6 Java API could be loaded, you will only have the "Commandline Runner" option which is always available.